-The 2019 Brightlingsea Regatta Raft Race in aid of St Helena Hospice will take place on Saturday 20th July at 2.30pm from Brightlingsea Sailing Club (start time to be confirmed in early 2021).
+The 2020 Brightlingsea Regatta Raft Race in aid of St Helena Hospice will take place on Saturday 4th July at approximately 12.45pm from Brightlingsea Sailing Club (start time to be confirmed in early 2021).
 Teams of up to 8 people are invited to take part in this fun challenge to build and race their raft around a short course from Brightlingsea Sailing Club along the Promenade and back.

 Raft crews are also encouraged to raise sponsorship for St Helena and to encourage people to donate to this most vital service which is entirely dependent on our voluntary contributions.
 You can donate direct via www.sthelena.org.uk/how-you-can-help-us/donate.
 A printable sponsorship form will be available on request following registration.

-The rules of the competition are as follows and the race entry form is available here:
+The rules of the competition are as follows and the race entry form will be made available in early 2020:

 Craft Your Raft Race 2021

 Organised by Brightlingsea Sailing Club in association with St Helena Hospice